 DIY WATERPROOF SOLAR POWERED SmartThings Contact Sensor - Outdoor Z-wave Zigbee Door Smarthome

 In a previous video, I showed how to make a waterproof SmartThings compatible sensor for outdoor use.
-What I've discovered using it is that the battery depletes faster when used outdoors due to more rapid temperature changes which cause it to report the temperature more often and consume battery faster.
+What I've discovered using it is that the battery depletes faster when used outdoors due to more rapid temperature changes which cause it to report the temperature more often and consume the battery faster.
 Also, the battery depletes faster in winter when it is cold.

 The solution is to add a small solar panel to recharge a lithium rechargeable 2450 coin cell battery using an inexpensive charging circuit.

 The stock battery in the SmartThings Multipurpose sensor is a 3V CR2450 battery, which has a capacity of 600-620

 There does exist a 3V lithium coin rechargeable battery known as the ML2430, which is 3mm thick instead of 5mm thick like the CR2450.
 I have not been able to find an ML2450 3V cell.

 The most common 2450 rechargeable battery is the LiR2450 which typically has a voltage of 3.6-3.7V, and a capacity of 100-125 mAh and can be recharged 500-800 times.
 This size coin cell battery is popular for use in CMOS memory for computer motherboards.
 When you purchase, please make sure to buy the one without tabs.